fossilsim/fossilsim/cran-comments.md

 ## Reverse dependencies

-The reverse dependency "FossilSimShiny" has been checked with the new changes.
+The reverse dependencies "FossilSimShiny", "admtools" and "StratPal" have been checked with the new changes using the package "checked".